Mishalzeera/the-money-manager/NOTES_TO_MYSELF.md

 Streamline the function purpose

-- Selector of "type" for expense: overheads, extras
 - Invoice is also income, with default values for non-invoiced income, with tax and pretax totals?
 - Overheads to be paid
 - Calculate Finances